ChrisWhealy/wasm_sha256/docs/80-read-file.md

 # Step 8: Read the File

-Whilst doing oall the preparation to read the file was rather involved, actually reading the file using WASI is very straight forward.
+Once all the preparation has been done, reading the file using WASI is actually very straight forward.

-The [Rust WASI implemention of `fd_read`](https://github.com/bytecodealliance/wasmtime/blob/06377eb08a649619cc8ac9a934cb3f119017f3ef/crates/wasi-preview1-component-adapter/src/lib.rs#L1210) can be examined if desired, but the call is simply this:
+The Rust WASI implemention of [`fd_read`](https://github.com/bytecodealliance/wasmtime/blob/06377eb08a649619cc8ac9a934cb3f119017f3ef/crates/wasi-preview1-component-adapter/src/lib.rs#L1210) can be examined if desired, but the WebAssembly call is simply this:

 ```wat
 (call $wasi_fd_read